jwcalder/GraphLearning/README.md

 python graphlearning.py -d MNIST -m vae -a Poisson -k 10 -t 10
 ```

-or equivalentyl from a python script with the code
+or equivalently from a python script with the code

 ```
 import graphlearning as gl